 1) Is it legal to sell medical marijuana in Nevada?

-It will be as of April 1, 2014 under very limited circumstances.
-Starting then, the Nevada State Health Division may issue a limited amount of licenses to open dispensaries for the purpose of selling medical marijuana to registered medical marijuana cardholders.
+As of April 1, 2014, the Nevada State Health Division started issuing a limited amount of licenses to open dispensaries for the purpose of selling medical marijuana to registered medical marijuana cardholders.

 Note that the state may also issue a limited amount of licenses to open other medical marijuana establishments besides dispensaries such as: